Programming & Data Processing

 2026-01-15 WARN DBPool Connection pool at 90%

-Converting this to tab-separated values makes it ready for import into any spreadsheet application or log analysis tool.
+Convert to tab-separated values and it's ready to drop into any spreadsheet or log analysis tool.

-No installation required.
-You don't need to install awk, write a Python script, or configure a text editor plugin.
-Open the tool in your browser and paste your data.
+Nothing to install.
+You don't need awk, a Python script, or a text editor plugin.
+Open it in your browser and paste your data.

-Selective column extraction.
-The ability to ignore specific columns means you can extract exactly the data you need in one step, rather than converting everything and trimming afterward.
+Pick only the columns you want.
+You can ignore specific columns during conversion, so you get exactly the data you need in one pass instead of converting everything and trimming later.

-Works with any source.
-Whether your data comes from a Linux terminal, a Windows command prompt, a database CLI, or a PDF report, if it's aligned in columns, wtools.com can parse it.
+Works with anything aligned in columns.
+Linux terminal, Windows command prompt, database CLI, PDF report.
+If the text is lined up in columns, wtools.com can parse it.

-• DevOps workflows: Convert kubectl get pods, docker ps, or systemctl status output into CSV for monitoring dashboards or incident reports.
+• DevOps workflows: Turn kubectl get pods, docker ps, or systemctl status output into CSV for dashboards or incident reports.

-• Database administration: Parse CLI query results into formats compatible with spreadsheet tools or data pipelines.
+• Database administration: Parse CLI query results into formats you can feed into spreadsheets or data pipelines.

-• Log analysis: Transform fixed-width log files into delimited formats that tools like pandas, Excel, or Splunk can ingest directly.
+• Log analysis: Turn fixed-width log files into delimited formats that pandas, Excel, or Splunk can read directly.

-• Report reformatting: Take aligned text from PDF extractions or legacy system exports and convert them into modern, machine-readable formats.
+• Report reformatting: Take aligned text from PDF extractions or legacy exports and turn it into something machines can actually read.

-• Data migration: When moving data between systems that expect different formats, column parsing is often the first step in the pipeline.
+• Data migration: When systems expect different formats, column parsing is usually the first thing you do in the pipeline.

-• Empty cells: If a column has blank values in some rows, the parser on wtools.com may interpret the gap differently.
-Review the output for rows with missing data.
+• Empty cells: When a column has blank values in some rows, the parser on wtools.com may read that gap differently than you expect.
+Worth checking the output for rows with missing data.

-• Very narrow gutters: When columns are separated by only a single space and values are close in width, it can be difficult for any parser to determine boundaries.
-Adding a wider separator in the source or verifying the output is recommended.
+• Very narrow gutters: When columns are only separated by a single space and values are similar in width, any parser will struggle to find the boundaries.
+Try widening the separator in the source or double-check the output.

-• Header-less data: The tool works whether or not your data includes a header row.
+• No header row: The tool works fine without headers.
 It treats every line the same way.

 FAQ